LibrariesHacked/librarieshacked-web-content/tutorials/ipdatarssfeed.md

 ### 1. Create a new Google apps script file.

-- In your browser, access Google Drive(https://drive.google.com)
+- In your browser, access [Google Drive](https://drive.google.com/drive)
 - Select to create a new file by **New > More > Google Apps Script**.

 To deploy the script as a webapp it needs to have a method called doGet().
-Modify the file to look like the following:
+Modify the new file to look like the following:

 <pre class="prettyprint linenums">
 <code>function doGet() {